We may earn affiliate commissions for the recommended products. Learn more.

 How to get cheaper flights with a VPN + top 3 providers

 A VPN works by assigning you an IP address from another country, allowing you to browse flight deals as if you were located there.
-This can help you access lower regional pricing and avoid potential price discrimination.
+This may help you find lower regional pricing and avoid potential price discrimination.
 However, not all VPNs are effective for this purpose – some have limited server locations, slow speeds, or IP addresses that airlines can detect and block.

-In this guide, I walk you through how to use a VPN to find cheaper flight tickets and share my recommendations for the best VPN providers that consistently deliver reliable results.
+In this guide, I walk you through how to use a VPN to find cheaper flight tickets and share my recommendations for the best VPN providers.

 How to use a VPN to get cheaper flights in 2026